ragsns/dockeronazure/exercises/ex5/README.md

 kubectl logs $POD_NAME
 ```

-Let's login to the Kubernetes master using the following command substituting the region name if required.
+If necessary, you can login to the Kubernetes master using the following command substituting the region name if required.

 ```
-ssh azureuser@$(echo $DNS_NAME)mgmt.eastus.cloudapp.azure.com
+ssh azureuser@$(echo $DNS_PREFIX)mgmt.eastus.cloudapp.azure.com
 ```

 From the local laptop, we expose the deployment with the following command.